 Once the Center of Gravity locations have been calculated (based on road distance estimations), select a proper warehouse location for each Center of Gravity (that may have ended up on top of a mountain or in the middle of a lake).

-Under Map Settings, select ESRI map and decrease Center of Gravity size factor or opacity to see the road network.
+In section Map settings, select ESRI map and decrease Center of Gravity size factor or opacity to see the road network.

 Consider locations within the 1%-costs-increase-range around the Center of Gravity - the visual outcome of the sensitivity analysis as described under step 1.